martinpaljak/maven-ssh-deploy/README.md

 </distributionManagement>
 ```

 The wagon-ssh-external extension is slow, deprecated, and adds unnecessary complexity to every pom.xml.
-This action uses rsync instead - faster, standard, and requires zero Maven configuration.
+This action uses rsync instead - faster, standard, requires zero Maven configuration.

 ### Simplifies CI/CD to a single step